Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 The next week I spent at this Ayurvedic resort Barberyn Ayurvedic Beach Resort, which can almost be described as a spa hotel in the absolute best local style.

-There are some of them in Sri Lanka and in southern India, and it can definitely be recommended if you want to come home as a healthier person.
+There are quite a few of them in Sri Lanka and in southern India, and it is absolutely recommended if you want to come home a healthier person.
 Just remember to choose one where you know they will take good care of you.
-To that extent, they do so at Barberyn.
+They do that to that extent at Barberyn.

 The Blue Whales in Mirissa

-I have previously seen blue whales in Iceland, and that is why I went wild when I discovered that it was the season to experience the world's supremely largest animal - and even then only a few kilometers from where I lived on the south coast.
+I have seen blue whales before Iceland, and therefore I went crazy when I discovered that it was the season to experience the world's sovereign largest animals - and even saw only a few kilometers from where I lived on the south coast.

-From the port city of Mirissa you sail out on havet in the early morning hours.
-Here you can experience dolphins, sperm whales and, not least, blue whales!
+From the port city of Mirissa, you sail out to sea in the early morning hours.
+Here you can experience dolphins, sperm whales and not least – but most importantly – blue whales.
 Sri Lanka is said to be the place in the world where there is the greatest chance of seeing the blue whale.
-Because here, a whole population of young blue whales lives precisely here, where the deep ocean currents meet land.
+Because a whole population of young blue whales live here, precisely where the deep ocean currents meet land.

 We sailed out on the gently rocking sea with a seasickness tablet in my stomach and I had an excellent view right up front.

-It was not many minutes before we saw something large in the surface some distance ahead, and four times we saw the large tails of some young blue whales.
-We were not that close, but precisely because of that you could sense how big animals it really is.
+It didn't take many minutes before we saw something big on the surface some distance ahead, and four times we saw the big tails of some young blue whales.
+We weren't that close, but precisely because of that you could feel how big the animals really are.

 Unfortunately, there were as many as 10 boats out, so it was difficult to see and follow.
-Although they have regulated how the boats can sail, only the slightly larger two-storey boats followed the rules, while some small boats seemed indifferent.
-So pay attention to who you are booking with.
+Although they have regulated how the boats are allowed to sail, only the slightly larger two-story boats followed the rules, while some small boats seemed indifferent.
+So be aware of who you book with.

 We also saw quite a few dolphins enjoying themselves swimming, jumping and playing in the water right in front of us.
-It was quite a pleasant morning havet off Mirissa and a lovely moment on my trip to Sri Lanka.
+It was quite a pleasant morning on the sea off Mirissa and a nice moment on my trip to Sri Lanka.
 Even if the waves made it almost impossible to photograph the animals.

-Colombo International Airport Bandaranaike International Airport is located in Negombo, 30 kilometers north of Colombo.
-It is practically also an area where you are close to the water, and therefore there is a strip of international hotels here.
+Colombo's international airport Bandaranaike International Airport is located in Negombo 30 kilometers north of Colombo.
+Practically speaking, it is also an area where you are close to the water, which is why there are a number of international hotels here.

-As Sri Lanka's answer to the White Sands, a long, narrow isthmus runs between Negombo's lagoon and havet.
+As Sri Lanka's answer to White Sands, a long narrow isthmus runs between Negombo's lagoon and the sea.
 In a few minutes you can walk from one side to the other and enjoy the view and the light.

-Unfortunately you can not swim on any of the sides due to rocks and other dirt, so choose a hotel with a good pool.
-This was my last day in Sri Lanka, so I had chosen Jetwing Lagoon, which had a pool no less than 100 meters long in the middle!
+Unfortunately you cannot swim on either side due to rocks and other debris, so choose a hotel with a good pool.
+This was my last day in Sri Lanka, so I had chosen the Jetwing Lagoon, which had a pool no less than 100 meters long in the middle.
 There was also a large saltwater pool by the beach.

-After eating simple and vegetarian for a week, it was a big upheaval to get to Jetwing Lagoon's brag of an evening buffet that was as delicious as it was great.
+After eating simply and vegetarian for a week, it was a big change to arrive at Jetwing Lagoon's blast of an evening buffet that was as delicious as it was big.

 The last positive surprise of the day came when I saw how much this hotel actually worked with sustainability in really many different ways.
 They recycle bathing water for plant irrigation, avoid plastic, use solar cells, have local products and much more obvious.